If you are a gamer, then you must have heard about the DirectX 12 technology, as it provides a performance boost for gaming.

 When you switch in DirectX 12 from DirectX 11, your Ray Tracing automatically gets switched on & therefore, the FPS drops in some instances.

-To fix this issue, you need to turn off the Ray Tracing; after doing so, you will get a significant improvement in your FPS.
+To fix this issue, you need to turn off the Ray Tracing; after doing so, you will significantly improve your FPS.

 DLSS stands for Deep Learning Super Sampling, and it is a family of real-time deep learning image enhancement and upscaling technologies developed by Nvidia.